Sundarbans National Park: Challenges

 The Sunderban Tiger Reserve has several challenges to its future operations.
 Due to wandering tigers, human-tiger conflict continues to be an issue.
 Sunderban tigers hunt humans, and it is estimated that over a thousand of the local people have been killed by tigers over the past four decades.
 An estimation of the number of tigers present in the reserve using the refined method has not yet been completed.
 A tiger conservation plan is awaited as are constitutions for the State level Steering Committee under the Chairmanship of the Chief Minister and the reserve-specific Tiger Conservation Foundation.

-Transport
+Sundarban Transport

 Air: Sundarban National Park is located 140 kilometres from Netaji Subhas Chandra Bose International Airport, which operates international flights across the world.

 Rail: The nearest railway station to Sundarbans National Park is Canning railway station which is located 29 km far from the Gate way of Sundarban (i.e. Godhkhali).

 Road: The national park can be accessed from Kolkata via West Bengal's State Highway 3.